Cadair/Thesis/README.md

 ### Obtaining the data

 Currently this is not accessible without my ssh key.
+This will be fixed as soon as I can work out a techincal way of doing it, and I have had a break.

 ### Building the Thesis